Posts Tagged ‘Len Lukey’

 Jack then took it to New Zealand to contest the 10 January Ardmore NZ GP, again finishing second behind the Walker/Moss T45.
 He was second at Wigram and third at Teretonga behind Ron Flockhart, BRM P25 and Bruce McLaren’s Cooper T45 Climax and then headed back to Europe, Len acquired the car at this point.

-The car was then bought by Melbourne’s Jon Leighton who raced it successfully for a couple of years albeit the competiton got pretty tough with so many 2.2 and 2.5 litre FPF engine T51 Coopers on the scene.
+The car was then bought by Melbourne’s Jon Leighton, who raced it successfully for a couple of years, albeit the competition got pretty tough with so many 2.2 and 2.5-litre FPF engine T51 Coopers on the scene.

-It passed into the hands of Melbourne Architect Richard Berryman, and then later to Len Lukey’s widow, the car was an attraction at the Phillip Island museum for many years during the long period the Lukey’s owned the track and was occasionally raced by Keith Lukey, Len’s son.
+It passed into the hands of Melbourne Architect Richard Berryman, then later to Len Lukey’s widow, the car was an attraction at the Phillip Island museum for many years during the long period the Lukeys owned the track, and was occasionally raced by Keith Lukey, Len’s son.

-After Robert’s sudden death by heart attack, Ron Walker, ‘father’ of the Albert Park Australian GP’s of today owned it, did nothing with it and then rather blotted his local copybook by selling it via Bonhams in the UK.
-It would have been rather nice if the Cooper with such a significant Australian history was advertised locally and stayed here.
+After Robert’s sudden death by heart attack, Ron Walker, ‘father’ of the Albert Park Australian GPs of today, owned it, did nothing with it, and then rather blotted his local copybook by selling it via Bonhams in the UK.
+It would have been rather nice if the Cooper, with such a significant Australian history, had been advertised locally and stayed here.

 Do contact me if you can assist in filling the gaps.